 What’s new on Windows 10 version 2004, May 2020 Update

-This guide highlights all the new features and changes with Windows 10 2004 (May 2020 Update), including new Cortana app, Windows Search, Windows Hello, native support for network cameras, Cloud Download for Reset this PC, Windows Subsystem for Linux 2, Windows 10 Settings improvements, Virtual Desktops, and more.
+All new features and changes with Windows 10 2004 (May 2020 Update), include new Cortana app, Windows Search, Windows Hello, native support for network cameras, Cloud Download for Reset this PC, Windows Subsystem for Linux 2, Windows 10 Settings improvements, Virtual Desktops, and more.

 - Desktop features and changes on Windows 10 version 2004